constancehermit/LearnGatling/Exercise_02/README.md

-# Exercise 2: Packages and Imports
+# Exercise 2: Using Requests in Scenarios
 > To make reuse and maintenance as easy as possible, I've stored config, requests, and scenarios in their own packages (which you can think of as modules).
 To add requests to a scenario, you'll need to first  import the appropriate package.